 Speakers included Glenn Wright, a Vietnam War veteran who is a member of the leadership of the Park City post of the American Legion.
-He recalled watching television with his niece nearly a decade ago when she asked why veterans were seen crying as the national anthem played.

 Sally Rajamaki, who lives in the Snyderville Basin, was at the ceremony remembering a Marine who was killed in a plane crash in Iraq in 2005.
 He was the son of a close friend from Minnesota.
 She addressed the crowd as she spoke about Kelly C. Hinz.

 "What a wonderful young man he was.
 A leader in our country," she said in an interview.
 "How much potential to be taken too soon."